 Get a cheap laptop for back-to-school or Netflix in bed

-1. Dell Chromebook 11 (Refurbished): The cheapest laptop you can get
+1. Dell Chromebook 11 (Refurbished): Best budget laptop under $300 you can get

 Chromebooks are cheap machines based on an operating system revolving around a web browser.
 They are perfect for lightweight users looking for a notebook they can use for media consumption, web browsing, social networking, some light workloads (word processing, excel work), and doing homework.
 And there are some ultra-cheap Chromebooks on the Amazon Renewed store that sells used and refurbished electronics.